 Exactly when then hen happens is always dictated by the main event, the wedding itself.
 But think about the activity and the season in which the hen will take place.
 It might be the warmer part of the country, but Bristol still gets pretty chilly in the colder months, so an outdoor activity might not be the best choice during Winter or Spring.

 With the activity in the bag, ask your hens to help with any deposits at this stage; if you’re looking to book accommodation in the city, start to work out how much it will cost each individual to attend the Bristol hen do.
 For many, knowing the costs upfront makes it easier to accommodate for the expenses, and save.
-It will also alleviate the pressure from the organizer, who sometimes had to foot the bill for any cancellations (an upfront down payment is an instant deterrent to the more flakey of hens).
+It will also alleviate the pressure from the organiser, who sometimes had to foot the bill for any cancellations (an upfront down payment is an instant deterrent to the more flaky of hens).

 Bristol Harbour hotel and spa